deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 stage_requirements:
   [
     [
+      {
+        text: "Assets are not in custody by a centralized entity",
+        status: "unfixed",
+      },
-      { text: "Assets are not in custody by a centralized entity", status: "unfixed" }, { text: "All contracts are verified", status: "fixed" }, { text: "Source-available codebase", status: "unfixed" }, { text: "Public documentation exists", status: "fixed" }, ],
+      { text: "All contracts are verified", status: "fixed" }, { text: "Source-available codebase", status: "unfixed" }, { text: "Public documentation exists", status: "fixed" }, ],
     [
+      {
-      { text: "Upgrades with potential of “loss of funds” not protected with Exit Window >= 7 days OR a sufficient Security Council", status: "unfixed" }, { text: "Dependencies with High centralization score and no mitigations.", status: "unfixed" }, { text: "No Frontend backup or self-hosting option exists", status: "unfixed" }, ],
+        text: "Upgrades with potential of “loss of funds” not protected with Exit Window >= 7 days OR a sufficient Security Council",
+        status: "unfixed",
+      },
+      {
+        text: "Dependencies with High centralization score and no mitigations.",
+        status: "unfixed",
+      },
+      {
+        text: "No Frontend backup or self-hosting option exists",
+        status: "unfixed",
+      },
+    ],
     [
+      {
-      { text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days", status: "unfixed" }, { text: "Dependencies with High or Medium centralization score and no mitigations.", status: "unfixed" }, { text: "No alternative third-party frontends exist", status: "unfixed" }, ],
+        text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days",
+        status: "unfixed",
+      },
+      {
+        text: "Dependencies with High or Medium centralization score and no mitigations.",
+        status: "unfixed",
+      },
+      { text: "No alternative third-party frontends exist", status: "unfixed" }, ],
   ]